overkillwtf/folon-steamdeck-installer/README.md

 1. **Open a Terminal on your Steam Deck.**
 2. **Download, Make Executable, and Run the Script:**

-Run the following command in the terminal:
 ```
 curl -O https://raw.githubusercontent.com/overkillwtf/folon-steamdeck-installer/main/fallout.sh && chmod +x fallout.sh && ./fallout.sh
 ```

 3. Before the downgrade starts, SteamCMD (a tool developed by Valve) will authenticate with the previously provided credentials, and might possibly need a 2FA / Steam Guard confirmation.
 None of your credentials will be stored in any form.

-4. The script will pause at one moment and ask you to download FOLON through the newly installed GOG.
+4. The script will pause at one moment and ask you to download FOLON through the newly installed GOG (you can find GOG in your Steam Library).
 Don't close the script!
 Proceed once GOG has downloaded the mod completely by going back to the Konsole window and pressing a button.

 ## Password Disclaimer: